mrsp/gem/README.md

 # gem
 Gait-phase Estimation Module (GEM) for Humanoid Robot Walking.
 The code is open-source (BSD License).
 Please note that this work is an on-going research and thus some parts are not fully developed yet.
 Furthermore, the code will be subject to changes in the future which could include greater re-factoring.

 GEM is an unsupervised learning framework which employs a 2D latent space and Gaussian Mixture Models (GMMs) to facilitate accurate prediction/classification of the gait phase during locomotion.

-Solely prioproceptive sensing is utilized in the process, namely:
+## Solely prioproceptive sensing is utilized in training, namely:
 * joint encoder
 * F/T
 * IMU

 ![Valk_training](img/gem01.png)

-GEM can be readily employed in real-time for estimating the gait phase.
+## GEM can be readily employed in real-time for estimating the gait phase.

 ![Valk_realtime](img/gem02.png)